wjones30309/MachineLearningSamples-Notebooks/domain-packages/text-analytics/readme.md

-The sample notebooks in this directory help you explore the functionality offered by Azure Machine Learning Package for Text Analytics.
+Explore what **Azure Machine Learning Package for Text Analytics** has to offer through these notebooks.

-Get the package reference docs here: https://aka.ms/aml-packages/text-analytics
+Full package reference docs: https://aka.ms/aml-packages/text-analytics